wholmgren/pvlib-python/docs/sphinx/source/package_overview.rst

-a :py:class:`~pvlib.location.Location` object represents a particular place on the planet, and a :py:class:`~pvlib.modelchain.ModelChain` object describes the modeling chain used to calculate PV output at that Location.
+a :py:class:`~pvlib.location.Location` object represents a particular place on the planet, and a :py:class:`~pvlib.modelchain.ModelChain` object describes the modeling steps necessary to calculate the PVSystem's output at that Location.

-This can be a useful paradigm if you prefer to think about the PV system and its location as separate concepts or if you develop your own ModelChain subclasses.
+This can be a useful paradigm if you prefer to think about the PV system and its location as separate concepts.
-It can also be helpful if you make extensive use of Location-specific methods for other calculations.
+For example, perhaps you want to consider taking the same collection of modules and inverters and putting them at different locations on the globe.
+The ModelChain object can then be used to perform calculations for the combination of the PVSystem and the Location.
+The ability to create your own subclasses of ModelChain may enable useful and novel modeling techniques.

+Location objects can, of course, be helpful for applications than only require irradiance and/or solar position calculations.

 The following code demonstrates how to use :py:class:`~pvlib.location.Location`,